microsoft/pai/docs/manual/cluster-admin/installation-guide.md

 </tbody>
 </table>

-## Installation From Scratch

-There mainly 3 steps to install OpenPAI from scratch:
+After you have checked the requirements, please follow these 3 steps to install OpenPAI:

 * Prepare configuration files for both Kubernetes and OpenPAI
 * Start Kubernetes
 * Start OpenPAI services

-### Prepare Configurations Files
+## Prepare Configuration Files

 On the dev box machine, use the following commands to clone the OpenPAI repo: